If your dog has allergies, especially dog skin allergies, they are the most common health issue affecting the Bichon Frise dog or puppy.

 Bichon Frise skin is normally pink under all that fluffy white hair.
 The more pink the skin, more sensitive it will be.

 The pink color of a Bichon’s skin is a result of low pigmentation found in the skin.
-It is believed that this low pigmentation is what causes the vulnerably to skin irritations.
+It is commonly believed that this low pigmentation is what causes the vulnerably to skin irritations.

 Good Dog Breeding Helps